NomicFoundation/slang/documentation/public/user-guide/tree-query-language.md

 of a pattern, the `*` operator matches _zero or more_, and the `+` operator matches _one or more_.

-For example, this pattern would match a sequence of one or more comments at the top of the file:
+For example, this pattern would match a sequence of one or more import directives at the top of the file:

 ```{ .scheme }
 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/tree_query_language.rs:quantification-1"
 ```

-This pattern would match a contract definition with at least one doc comment, capturing them:
+This pattern would match a structure definition with one or more members, capturing their names:

 ```{ .scheme }
 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/tree_query_language.rs:quantification-2"